Walker County teacher association leaders speak out about millage rate meeting, budget

 At the conclusion of the second of three required Walker County Board of Education meetings for a millage rate increase proposal, two school teachers from the system agreed to share their thoughts following the July 15 meeting, the millage rate proposed and the opposition raised by local residents.

-Donna Speegle, a tax-paying resident of the county for 20 years has been with the school system in Walker for 23 years as an educator.
-Speegle is the current vice president of the Walker County Association of Educators, serving alongside Deb.
+Donna Speegle, a tax-paying resident of the county for 20 years, has been with the school system in Walker for 23 years as an educator.
+Speegle is the current vice president of the Walker County Association of Educators, serving alongside Baker.

 Speegle said that, “at the 5 p.m. meeting, where he (Walker County School Superintendent Raines) explained the budget and where the money was going; he did a really good job of explaining that.”